create3000/x_ite/docs/_posts/components/EnvironmentalSensor/VisibilitySensor.md

 VisibilitySensor detects when user can see a specific object or region as they navigate the world.
 The region sensed for visibility to the user is bounded by a rectangular box.

-The VisibilitySensor node belongs to the **EnvironmentalSensor** component and its default container field is *children.* It is available since X3D version 2.0 or later.
+The VisibilitySensor node belongs to the **EnvironmentalSensor** component and its default container field is *children.* It is available from X3D version 2.0 or later.

 ## Hierarchy